benrayfield/lazycl/README.md

 # lazycl
-(in progress) Gaming-low-lag lazyEvaled form of opencl ndrange kernels, internally using lwjgl's opencl api for java.
+(in progress) Makes it easy to use opencl.
+Gaming-low-lag stateless/immutable lazyEvaled form of opencl ndrange kernels, internally using lwjgl's opencl api for java.
 Each LazyBlob is a List of LazyBlob and replaces that List with the bitstring when lazyEval finishes.
 This is a refactoring of the working OpenclUtil code in humanAiNetNeural.

 The main classes are immutable.lazycl.LazyBlob and immutable.lazycl.Util